Mateio/openshift-cartridge-jetty-beanified/README.md

+# THIS CARTRIDGE IS A WORK IN PROGRESS.
+USE AT YOUR OWN PERIL.
+MIGHT EVOLVE DAILY OVER THE NEXT FEW WEEKS

-# OpenShift Cartridge for Jetty WebSocket
+# OpenShift Cartridge for a "Beanified" Jetty app server

-Create an app with a downloaded cartridge: http://cartreflect-claytondev.rhcloud.com/github/Worldline/openshift-cartridge-jetty-websocket
+Create an app with a downloaded cartridge: http://cartreflect-claytondev.rhcloud.com/github/Mateio/openshift-cartridge-jetty-beanified

 The cartridge will run :
 * `mvn install -Popenshift -DskipTests=true` to build your application